analyticsworld1/2025_AI_Agents/intelligent-invoicing-agent/README.md

 - Natural language queries for instant information retrieval
 - Context-aware validation to minimize errors
 - Streamlined integration with n8n and Supabase for data storage
-- Real-time access to invoice history and status
+- Real-time access to invoice history and status.

 ## How It Works